Skip to main contentSkip to footer

 Homework Assignments

-The 13 homework assignments will come from select questions at the end of each chapter and information discussed in class.
+The 14 homework assignments will come from select questions at the end of each chapter and information discussed in class.
+Only 13 homework assignments are required.
+So you have the option of skipping one assignment.
 These will all be online assignments, which means you must complete them by the end of the module.
-For example, Week 1 HM #1 assignment is due no later than 11:59pm on Sunday, August 25, 2024.
+For example, Week 1 HM #1 assignment is due no later than 11:59pm on Sunday, August 31, 2025.

 Quizzes